 Welcome to Saint Louis University

-The orientation is mandatory for all new international ESL, undergraduate and graduate students and is designed to orient you to Saint Louis University (SLU).
-We also encourage you to read through the International Student Handbook.
+Before you arrive, we encourage you to read through the International Student Handbook.
 It provides information about transitioning to campus, academic life, and the city of St. Louis.

 What is the procedure for getting a visa?

 Do I need to check-in with International Services?

 Why is orientation important?

 Do students that are currently in the U.S. need to attend orientation?

 What do I need to know about my immigration status in the U.S.?

 What is there to do in St. Louis and how do I get around St. Louis?

 Do I need to take the TOEFL when I arrive on campus?